 You can skip the transference step if you want.
 But just be mindful that you’ll need to keep a super close eye on the potatoes and they won’t be as golden as you see in these photos, you’ll likely end up with thin dark burnt ridges and the garlic with burn (gee, I’m really making this sound appetising! 😂)

 Because I hate recipes that lie, I want to be 100% clear about expectations: these are not the crispiest roast potatoes in the world.
 I truly think it’s scientifically impossible to get seriously crispy roast potatoes once they’ve been submerged in all that lemon and broth (believe me, I tried my heart out!).

-So if seriously crunchy potatoes is what you are after – and I’m talking seriously thick crunchy crust and they stay crisp for ages – use this recipe: Truly Crunchy Roast Potatoes.
+So if seriously crunchy potatoes is what you are after – and I’m talking seriously thick crunchy crust and they stay crisp for ages – use this recipe: Duck Fat Potatoes or Truly Crunchy Roast Potatoes.

 But these Greek Lemon Potatoes do have nice crispy edges and some crispy surfaces (see video and photos) and in any case, you won’t miss major crunch factor because these have so much more flavour than any other roasted potato.

 It was actually scary how much of these I was able to consume in one sitting.
 I just couldn’t stop – they are so darn good!! – Nagi x

 Hungry for more?
 Subscribe to my newsletter and follow along on Facebook, Pinterest and Instagram for all of the latest updates.